You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 4. This Document is Missing a Title

 We told you they would be quick and easy!
 More often than not, documents are simply titled the same thing as the file name.
 The problem with that practice is that the file name is usually not very descriptive and can even have no meaning to anyone except the author.
 This visibility makes it easier to distinguish multiple documents before diving in.
-Title visibility allows for easier navigation for all students.
-To add a title you’ll need access to the original document.
-If the document is a Microsoft document you simply:
+Title visibility makes navigation easier for all students.
+To add a title, you’ll need access to the original document.
+If the document is a Microsoft document, you simply:

 1. Click File.